 "Settle" the payment.
 That is most likely the scenario.
 This happens if the Customer's bank successfully funds the ACH payment.
 Depending on the bank, this usually takes between 3 to 5 business days.

 "Rejects" the payment.
 Like a paper check, an eCheck can bounce or get rejected by the Customer's bank.

 Let's go into detail about how Enrollsy handles rejected ACH payments.

-All admin users who have the setting "Receive failed customer payment emails" turned on will receive email notifications of rejected ACH payments.
+Admin users who have the setting "Receive failed customer payment emails" turned on will receive email notifications of rejected ACH payments.
 If you have access to manage admin users, you can change this setting by going to My Company -> Users -> Admins or clicking here to manage your admins' users.

 The Customer whose payment failed will receive an email notification as well.
 They will be instructed to log in to their account, update their payment credentials, and try the payment again.
 Below is an example of a Customer email notification:

 From the A/R Aging Report (MENU -> Reports -> A/R AGING), you will see an icon next to the account holder's name if a rejected ACH payment within the last 90 days.

 Within an Account's BILLING tab, you will see a warning box (see screenshot below) explaining a recently rejected payment on the account.
 When a rejected ACH payment occurs, their Auto-Pay setting is automatically turned off to protect your merchant account from repeated bounced check fees.

 Under Transaction History (on the Billing tab), you will see the transaction and any insufficient fund fees you charge:

 ACH Return Codes